TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/crystal/index.md/index.md

 ## How to Implement the Solution

-With the background out of the way, let’s implement Hello World in Crystal:
+With the background out of the way, let's implement Hello World in Crystal:

 ```crystal
 puts "Hello, World!"
 ```

 If we think back, we might remember that this syntax is exactly the same in Ruby.
-Of course, this should come as no surprise as Ruby’s syntax was a major influence on Crystal.
+Of course, this should come as no surprise as Ruby's syntax was a major influence on Crystal.

 [Digging through the API][1] reveals that there are four definitions of puts: